||[Feb. 18th, 2006|12:47 pm]

 (okay, really I just followed tracks in the mud).

 We deployed to the North Arabian Gulf (what everyone else calls the "Persian Gulf") and conducted Maritime Interdiction Operations (MIO).
 I was on our Visiting Boarding Search and Seizure (VBSS) team.
 I was Gold Team, Sweep Three.
-My job was to secure a boarded merchant vessel's superstructure, bridge, and Master, and provide physical security to our Boarding Officer (usually a Junior Officer) and our Assistant Boarding Officer (usually a Senior Enlisted).
+My job was to secure a boarded merchant vessel's superstructure, bridge, and Captain, and provide physical security to our Boarding Officer (usually a Junior Officer) and our Assistant Boarding Officer (usually a Senior Enlisted).

-Vessels entering Iraq were stopped and searched for weapons and other military use contraband.
+Vessels entering Iraq were stopped and searched for weapons and other military-use contraband.
 Vessels exiting Iraq via the Shatt-Al-Arab waterway were stopped and searched for smuggled oil or zandee dates.
 Zandee dates are a delicacy, vice a staple, and grown in orchards along Tigris and Euphrates Rivers.
 During Ramadan, zandee dates can fetch a higher price than oil.
 The official concern was that Saddam Hussein might profit from the sale of these dates.
 That seems silly, now, doesn't it?

 USS Elliot DD-967 from the bridge of the M/V Fixed Star.